Sunday, May 31, 2026

 This applies to the fact that Japanese companies were able to develop PS2 and GameCube games well.
 They made games based on anime as well, including the one company that is known for making games based on anime, Bandai Namco.
 It's the company that made the Dragon Ball Z: Budokai trilogy for the PS2 and GameCube, but the third iteration is only for the PS2.
 But they were Bandai at the time.

-And guess what?
-Both franchises became a citation of the sixth generation era being the sweet spot of third-party games.
+While both of Naruto's games are legendary and have high caliber, Clash of Ninja is not a sister franchise to Ultimate Ninja.
 The Ultimate Ninja franchise takes place in the 2D space while the Clash of Ninja franchise takes place in the 3D space.
-Both of them dated to the edited version of Naruto that was the golden age of Naruto, which I like better than the unedited version that has swearing and blood.
+Both of them dated to the edited version of Naruto that was the golden age of Naruto when first aired on Cartoon Network, which I like better than the unedited version that has swearing and blood.
 If we compare both developers, Clash of Ninja was developed by Eighting, and Ultimate Ninja was developed by CyberConnect2.

-For those of you who are unaware, CyberConnect2 is a Japanese game developer who developed their games on the PS2 based on anime with Bandai Namco.
+CyberConnect2 is a Japanese game developer who developed their games on the PS2 based on anime with Bandai Namco.
 They developed the Ultimate Ninja franchise and the .hack franchise that came in multiple volumes.
 The original .hack had four volumes and .hack//G.U. had three volumes and that is another factor that cites the 6th generation of gaming being a sweet spot for third-party games.
 CyberConnect2 at the time became prevalent in today's market to develop games on not just on PlayStation consoles, but also on other platforms as well on this generation.

 This comes a connection to the plethora of TV show and movie licensed video games.
 But I look specifically at licensed games that are released on the PS2, GameCube and the original Xbox.
 We don't consider franchises as a whole like Star Wars, Indiana Jones, Harry Potter, Lord of the Rings or James Bond as nostalgic.
 But there are titles in the franchises that are nostalgic like, of course, Star Wars: The Force Unleased, Indiana Jones and the Staff of Kings, Harry Potter and the Goblet of Fire, Lord of the Rings: The Third Age and 007: Nightfire.
 But these franchises as a whole are not nostalgic due to their prevalence in today's market.
 No, the nostalgic franchises are Monster House, Madagascar, Tak and the Power of Juju, Scarface and Buffy the Vampire Slayer.
 These are the nostalgic ones that never been remade for modern consoles.
+But there is one caveat to one of them.

 If you look at Metacritic, the Simpsons Skateboarding has scored a 38 out of 100 and Wrestling scored a 32 out of 100.
 These two games were worthy of being met with negative reception that everybody hated both of them because of their lack of polish and quality.
 They both averaged on a meager 34 out of 100 and they are both sports games based on the Simpsons.